vporton/grants-round-science/README.md

 # grants-round-science

 `grants-round-science` is a fork of `grants-round` intended to finance under-financed software components and scientific publications, following [this whitepaper](https://github.com/vporton/salaries-science/blob/main/financing-science-algorithm.odt?raw=true).
+It is supported by [a DAO](https://science-dao.vporton.name).

 Currently the code of this fork is not yet written.